dcl-2019-01/curriculum/docs/model-multivariate.md

 this unit, you'll learn how to visualise these more complicated models, including models for categorical data (i.e. factors).

+You already read the following chapter as part of the *Fitting and visualizing models* unit, but it's relevant for this unit as well.
+Review the chapter, paying attention to the parts that discuss building and interpreting models with multiple variables.

 ## Readings

   * [Formulas and model families](http://r4ds.had.co.nz/model-basics.html#formulas-and-model-families) [r4ds-23.4]